mithunmohandas2/LordsAcademy/README.md

-# Website for Lords Academy
+# Website for Lord's Academy
 This project is created using React with Typescript and Tailwind CSS.
 Please refer 'https://tailwindcss.com/' for details about style sheets.